roofrack/tmux-session-maker/README.md

 - Run `tmsetupNewSession` in the terminal

+- use `j/k` and then `Enter` to select a initial tmux layout

-- Enter a file to edit from your project (use tab completion)
+- Enter a file to edit from your project (use tab completion) & a Session Name

 - To restart a custom tmux session execute the saved setup-session file